SystemsApproach/ops/provision.rst

   used.

 * Configure the Management Server so it boots from a provided USB key.

-* Install Ansible scripts needed to prep the Management Server to be the boot server for the Compute Servers.

 * Configure the Compute Servers so they iPXE boot from the Management Server.